code0monkey1/AddAudioInApp/README.md

     use the scrubSeekBar's setProgress method and then pass in the currentPosition of the song playing by using the getCurrentPosition() method of the mediaPlayer object

-    Step 25 : next , to change the position of the song  as you move the seek bar , use the method seekTo() of the mediaplayer object and pass in the value of the seekbar's current position by using the seekbar's getProgress() method
+Step 25 : next , to change the position of the song  as you move the seek bar , use the method seekTo() of the mediaplayer

-    // ** bug : there are hickups in the song  whenever the recurring update of the seekbar is scheduled ...
+    object and pass in the value of the seekbar's current position by using the seekbar's getProgress() method

- */
+   **bug : there are hickups in the song  whenever the recurring update of the seekbar is scheduled ...